 AVALANCHE AWARENESS SAFETY

 Avalanche (AVI) Awareness Safety Presentations are offered as a public service to communities, corporate groups, schools and clubs.
-Programme lengths can range from 30 minutes to two hours, according to your scheduling needs, and talks can be customized to the specific activity of participants.
-These AVI Safety Presentations were specifically designed to address the interests of all snow sport enthusiasts, school students, off-piste skiers, freeriders, snowboarders, snowshoers, and climbers.
-Local schools like the International Schools in Geneva, Scout Troops, climbing gyms, Swiss Ski Schools and corporations like Dupont Nemours have taken advantage of these talks to increase the knowledge base and overall safety of their employees and students, to enhance their safety while enjoying Winter recreational activities.
+Programme lengths can range from 30 minutes to two hours, according to your scheduling needs, and talks customized to the specific activity of participants.
+These AVI Safety Presentations were specifically designed to address the interests of all snow sport enthusiasts, off-piste skiers, freeriders, snowboarders, snowshoers, mountaineers and climbers.
+Local schools like the International Schools in Geneva, Scout Troops, climbing gyms, Swiss Ski Schools and corporations like Dupont Nemours have taken advantage of these talks to increase the knowledge base and overall safety of their employees and students who enjoy Winter recreational activities.

-For young people, MNGS Avalanche Presentations are regularly taught in english through the months of November to March, at both public and private schools.
+For young people, GuideSource Avalanche Presentations are regularly taught in english through the months of November to March, at both public and private schools.
 We offer these free talks to students as a public safety service.
-These slide show presentations are taught by licensed Himalayan mountain guides / avalanche instructors with decades of experience in avalanche safety, rescue and high altitude ascents.
+These events are presented by licensed European and Himalayan mountain guides / avalanche instructors with decades of experience in avalanche safety, rescue and high altitude ascents.